pilotgary/SV08-PZ-Probe/README.md

 ## Stripping the exiting toolhead

+1. Home the printer and raise the gantry above 250mm for ease of access with the head front and centre.

-1. Disconnect the large fan and remove it from the cover.
+2. Disconnect the large fan and remove it from the cover.

     <img alt="Cover screws" src="./assets/CoverScrews.jpg" height="480">

-2. Remove the standard nozzle and heatsink assembly as shown in this video:
+3. Remove the standard nozzle and heatsink assembly as shown in this video:

    [![Nozzle change video](http://img.youtube.com/vi/bAOVA6bL-Jw/0.jpg)](http://www.youtube.com/watch?v=bAOVA6bL-Jw)